ramkumarpj/project-one/README.md

 ## Questions

-* Which zip code gives the best home value ROI?
+* Which ZIP code gives the best home value ROI?

 * What is the impact of intrest rate on median sales price?

-* Which zipcode is the best to own rental property?
+* Which ZIP code is the best to own rental property?

 ## Data sets